arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

 An ArangoDB Cluster consists of a number of ArangoDB instances which talk to each other over the network.
 They play different roles, which will be explained in detail below.

-The current configuration of the Cluster is held in the _Agency_, which is a highly-available resilient key/value store based on an odd number of ArangoDB instances running [Raft Consensus Protocol](https://raft.github.io/).
+The current configuration
+of the Cluster is held in the _Agency_, which is a highly-available resilient key/value store based on an odd number of ArangoDB instances running [Raft Consensus Protocol](https://raft.github.io/).

-For the various instances in an ArangoDB Cluster there are 3 distinct
+For the various instances in an ArangoDB Cluster there are three distinct
 roles:

 - _Agents_